Hurricane Cristobal heads toward Bermuda

 "The situation on North Caicos is extremely serious," said Premier Rufus Ewing, who visited the island on Tuesday.
 "The flood water in some areas is perhaps 1,000 feet (309 meters) across and up to 5 feet (1.5 meters) deep in places."

-Meanwhile in the Pacific, Hurricane Marie was weakening off of Mexico's Pacific coast, though it was generating large, dangerous swells that were nearing the beaches of Southern California.
+Meanwhile in the Pacific, Hurricane Marie was weakening over colder water off Mexico's Pacific coast, though it was still generating large, dangerous swells that were nearing the beaches of Southern California.

-The hurricane's sustained winds had decreased to near 100 mph (155 kph) from a peak of 160 mph (260 kph) on Sunday.
-It was expected to slump to tropical storm force on Wednesday.
-Marie was centered about 605 miles (970 kilometers) west-southwest of the southern tip of Mexico's Baja California Peninsula and moving northwest near 15 mph (24 kph).
+The hurricane's sustained winds had decreased to near 85 mph (140 kph) early Wednesday from a peak of 160 mph (260 kph) on Sunday.
+It was expected to slump to tropical storm force later in the day.
+Marie was centered about 810 miles (1,300 kilometers) west of the southern tip of Mexico's Baja California Peninsula and moving west-northwest near 13 mph (20 kph).